scientific-python/specs/meta-spec-0002.md

 Having a Core project endorse a SPEC signals to the community that the SPEC has been vetted by a mature project with a healthy developer review process in-place.
-It also allows more specialized projects to easily see whether the Core Projects they depend on have endorse a given SPEC.
+It also allows more specialized projects to easily see whether the Core Projects they depend on have endorsed a given SPEC.

 Since SPECs can be proposed by anyone including members of new or more specialized projects, having Core Projects consider these proposals